Two-dimensional pulse dynamics and the formation of bound states on electrified falling films: Fully nonlinear solutions for Stokes flow

-Figure \ref{fig:streamlines} depicts the streamline patterns for $\beta=0.95\upi$ and $\Ca=0.005$ in a frame moving with the pulse for a non-electrified pulse with $ \We=0$ (panels a and b) and an electrified pulse with $\We=6.25$ (panels c and d).
+Figure \ref{fig:streamlines} depicts the streamline patterns for $\beta=0.95\upi$ and $\Ca=0.005$ in a frame moving with the pulse for $ \We=0$ (panels a and b) and $\We=6.25$ (panels c and d).
 Panels (a) and (c) show results for the long-wave model and panels (b) and (d) show the results of boundary-element calculations.
 The two different models give broadly similar results.
 Notably the electric field generates an eddy/recirculation zone inside the hump so that a quantity of fluid is transported along with the pulse.
-This has potential consequences for the heat and mass transfer properties of the flow which could be used advantageously in industrial applications \cite[see, for example,][]{park2003three,kalliadasis2011falling}.
-We note that if closed streamlines exist in the moving frame, a fluid particle is trapped in both the moving and the laboratory frame, but the streamlines in the laboratory frame are not closed.
-In the latter frame, a particle simply moves faster and slower than the wave crest at the top and bottom halves of the (moving-frame) recirculation zone, respectively.